 Asthma is greatly influenced by where someone lives.
 People who have affordable and accessible health care, clean air, and economic stability have a greater chance of managing and controlling their asthma.
 AAFA’s Asthma Capitals™ report ranks the largest 100 cities in the continental U.S. by how challenging they are to live in when you have asthma.
 AAFA publishes this report to show the nationwide burden of asthma.
 It is a call to action to help the more than 27 million people in the U.S. with asthma.

-The Asthma Capitals report ranking is based on three weighted outcomes: asthma prevalence, asthma-related emergency room visits, and asthma-related deaths.
+The Asthma Capitals report ranking is based on three health outcomes: asthma prevalence, emergency department visits for asthma, and deaths due to asthma.